rafiatha09/SE-challenge2/README.md

 - The challenge is on!
 - Build a performant, clean and well-structured solution
 - Commit early and often.
 We want to be able to check your progress
 - Make the app public.
-Deploy it using the service of your choice
+Deploy it using the service of your choice (to gain bonus point!)
 - Write the instruction on how to run the app by rewriting this README.md
 - Don't forget to write your name, email, and phone number on this file
 - Create a pull request (ref: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)
-- Please submit your working solution before 31th Jan 2024, 10.00 AM
+- Please submit your working solution before 6th Feb 2024, 19.00 PM (Submitting before that is always a plus point)
 - Be sure to notify us when it is submitted by sending us email through faizal@gapai.id with title format **[SE - Submission] - yourname** and send me the related link.

 Happy Hacking! 🤘